The Coldest Winter (R)

 “We should get you out of those clothes.”

 Faramir raised an eyebrow, but kept on smiling.
-“If you insist, my Liege.”
+“If you insist, my liege.”

-“I mean, you should change and then we will have dinner,” Aragorn said and felt his courage waver as reality crept upon him again.
+“I mean, you should change and then we will have dinner,” said Aragorn and felt his courage waver as reality crept upon him again.
 “Will you assist me?”

 He saw Faramir’s stunning smile slowly fade as he rose and helped his King to stand.
 Aragorn felt wobbly as he took a few steps and he leaned on Faramir for support.
-The Steward willingly gave it and he escorted Aragorn toward the door.
+The Steward willingly gave it and he escorted Aragorn towards the door.
 He stopped, though, when they were only a couple of feet away.

 “Aragorn,” he said, “for how long will you fight this?”
 He turned and looked straight into Aragorn’s eyes.

 The King felt as if he was hit by a club.
-“I… Faramir,” he began but having no idea what to say next he fell silent.
+“I… Faramir,” he began but having no idea what to say next, he fell silent.

 “Remember that night, Aragorn, when you fell?
 You asked me to stay and I will, but I will not deny – no, that is not what we are doing — I cannot accept — this.
 Kisses, maybe some quick embrace, but nothing more, and I know we both want more.”